desmarais-lab/lab-procedures/README.md

 # lab-procedures

-colwiz group for general reading
+See the wiki for this repository